Skip to content

 SimpleDto provides full features:

-• ~18.4μs average operation time
+• ~7.6μs average creation time (normal mode)

 • Includes validation and type casting